Gestalt Therapeutic Model of Recovery

 Principles of Gestalt Therapy

-Gestalt therapy operates under the belief that context affects experience and a person cannot be fully understood until there is an understanding of his or her context.
+Gestalt therapy operates on the belief that context affects experience, and a person cannot be fully understood until he or she understands his or her context.
 At the same time, gestalt therapy recognises that no one can be entirely objective.
-This includes counsellors whose perspectives and experiences are also influenced by their own contexts.
-Practitioners of gestalt therapy accept the truth and validity of their clients’ experiences.
+This includes counsellors whose perspectives and experiences are also influenced by their contexts.
+Practitioners of Gestalt therapy accept the truth and validity of their clients’ experiences.

 Gestalt therapy also believes that requiring a person to change unexpectedly results in added fragmentation and distress.
 Instead, change comes from the acceptance of what is.
 As a result, therapy sessions focus on helping people develop a greater sense of self-awareness and accepting and trusting in their experiences and feelings to reduce distress.